-When either trimming or collecting a project, you can specify whether the new project retains any of the unused clips from the original project.
+When collecting a project, you can specify whether the new project retains any of the unused clips from the original project.
+You also reduce storage requirements by using only the media required to create and export the sequences in the project.